Our merger with Australian Mutual Bank

 FAQs

-We are proposing to merge with Australian Mutual Bank – a mutual bank that shares a similar heritage, values and future ambitions.
+We are merging with Australian Mutual Bank Ltd – a mutual bank that shares a similar heritage, values and future ambitions.

 Who owns Australian Mutual Bank Limited?

-Like us, Australian Mutual Bank Limited is 100% member owned.
+Australian Mutual Bank Ltd is 100% member owned.

 (B) What the merger means for our members